xupengyj/DCTHuman/README.md

 # DCTHuman-DANet
-This is person notes
+This is person notes：

-The main datasets are Human3.6M, UP3D, 3DPW
+The main datasets are Human3.6M, UP3D, 3DPW.

 The picture below shows our demo：